ROCm/hipSOLVER/docs/reference/api/helpers.rst

 These are helper functions that control aspects of the hipSOLVER library.
 They are divided into the following categories:

-* :ref:`initialize` functions initialize and cleanup the library handle.
+* :ref:`initialize`: Functions to initialize and cleanup the library handle.
-* :ref:`stream` functions manipulate streams.
+* :ref:`stream`: Functions to manipulate streams.
-* :ref:`determinism` functions manipulate function determinism.
+* :ref:`determinism`: Functions to manipulate function determinism.
-* :ref:`gesvdj_info` functions manipulate gesvdj parameters.
+* :ref:`gesvdj_info`: Functions to manipulate gesvdj parameters.
-* :ref:`syevj_info` functions manipulate syevj parameters.
+* :ref:`syevj_info`: Functions to manipulate syevj parameters.

 .. _initialize: